 ALAN H. POTAMKIN has been a director of the Company since 1994.
-Since 1970, Mr. Potamkin has served as President of Potamkin Companies, one of the nation's largest retail automobile dealers.
-In addition, Mr. Potamkin is an owner of various media properties and an owner of Office Depot, Inc., franchises in Eastern Europe.
+Mr. Potamkin serves as Chairman of the Board of Planet Automotive, an auto retailer.
+Since 1970, Mr. Potamkin has served as President of Potamkin Companies, one of the nation's largest automobile dealers.
+In addition, Mr. Potamkin has owned various media properties and owns Potamkin International, the Office Depot, Inc. franchisee for Eastern Europe.

 The Company's Amended and Restated Articles of Incorporation provide for the Board of Directors to have up to nine members, to be divided as nearly as possible in three equal divisions to serve in staggered terms of three years.
-Each division consists of one director to be elected by the holders of Common Stock and two directors to be elected by the holders of Class B Common Stock and two members comprising the Board of Directors presently is nine, three of whom are Common Stock directors and six of whom are Class B Common Stock directors.
+Each division consists of one director to be elected by the holders of Common Stock and two directors to be elected by the holders of Class B Common Stock and two directors to be elected by the holders of Class B Common Stock and two directors to be elected by the holders of Class B Common Stock directors are Common Stock and two directors presently is eight, three of whom are Common Stock directors and five of whom are Class B Common Stock directors.
 Messrs.
-Newman (Common Stock), Fleeman (Class B), Moss (Class B) and Novello (Class B) serve until the 1998 Annual Meeting of Shareholders; Messrs.
+Potamkin (Common Stock), Motta (Class B) and Harris (Class B) serve until the 2000 Annual Meeting of Shareholders and Messrs.
+Fleeman (Class B) and Moss (Class B) serve until the 2001 Annual Meeting of Shareholders.
 Messrs.
-Newman (Common Stock) and Nahmad (Class B) serve until the 1999 Annual Meeting of Shareholders; and Messrs.
-Potamkin (Common Stock), Alvarez (Class B) and Motta (Class B) serve until the 2000 Annual Meeting of Shareholders.
+Manley (Common Stock), Alvarez (Common Stock) and Nahmad (Class B) serve until the 2002 Annual Meeting of Shareholders.
 See "Election of Directors".